MPGoetz/PX-EsLint/README.md

 ## Upgrading to Babel 7
 The babelTransform which is used at the moment, correctly works with the babel 7 traverse function.
-Therefore the convertNodes function can be omitted and you input the babel 7 traverse as well as babel types the same way it is done for babel 6.
+Therefore the `convertNodes` function can be omitted and you input the babel 7 traverse as well as babel types the same way it is done for babel 6.

-Furthermore you can check for a newer version of [babel-eslint](https://github.com/babel/babel-eslint/tree/master/lib/babylon-to-espree)
+Furthermore, you can check for a newer version of [babel-eslint](https://github.com/babel/babel-eslint/tree/master/lib/babylon-to-espree)
 (which our ast conversion is based upon) for any possible improvements.